OmarSotoGaytan/EPAM-Systems_Code-Test_Omar-Soto/README.md

 - It is important to run the command `npm install` to install the necessary dependencies.

 ### Environment Configuration
-- You need to modify the `.env` file to include the URL where the application is running.
+- You need to modify the `.env` file to include the URL where the application back-end is running.
 In this case, my `.env.local` file looks like this:
 - VITE_SIGNALR_URL=https://localhost:7048/

 ### Libraries Used